gonekng/gonekng/README.md

 ### Welcome to Jiwon's Github! 👋

-:mortar_board: Bachelor of MIS from Hankuk University of Foreign Studies
+:mortar_board: Bachelor of MIS from HUFS
-:mortar_board: Double majored in Management Information System and Statistics
+:mortar_board: Double majored in MIS and Statistics
 :computer: Learning R, Python, Java, and SQL